MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-outbound-warehouse-flow.md

 ---
-title: Design Details - Outbound Warehouse Flow
+title: Design Details - Outbound Warehouse Flow | Microsoft Docs
-description: This topic talks about the sequence of the outbound warehouse flow from released source documents to ready-to-ship items.
+description: The outbound flow in the warehouse begins with a request from released source documents to bring the items out of the warehouse location, either to be shipped to an external party or to another company location.
+From the storage area, warehouse activities are performed at different complexity levels to bring the items out to the shipping docks.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: 282c6533d7ac8b769c1ec74c42d4808ebc5da380
+ms.openlocfilehash: a9a44faea1f92159930124992c9c070880d0c9eb
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 12/17/2020
-ms.locfileid: "8139719"
+ms.locfileid: "4751321"
 ---
 # <a name="design-details-outbound-warehouse-flow"></a>Design Details: Outbound Warehouse Flow